 How do I take a photo of a "tree in action"?

 Urban Forestry encourages creativity in entries!
-Trees are providing all types of benefits all the time, but entries should show that benefit being experienced by someone/something.
-In example, rather than showing a tree by itself in a field for the benefit of “shade”, a photo of a person sitting on a park bench beneath a tree’s canopy actually illustrates that benefit.
-Trees provide wildlife habitat, but what evidence can you spot that shows this habitat?
-A nest?
-A foraging animal?
+Trees are providing all types of benefits all the time, but entries should illustrate the impact of that benefit.
+In example, rather than showing a tree by itself in a field for the benefit of “shade”, show the shade benefit being experienced by someone/something.
+How does shade impact your life?
+Energy savings, or a cool place to sit and reflect?
 Pay attention to the details and be creative!
 We look forward to seeing the ideas that participants come up with.

 Who may enter?

-Anyone may participate in the contest, but winners must reside within Edmond City Limits.
+The contest winner must reside within Edmond City Limits.
 If you are not sure whether you live in Edmond (the boundaries can be deceiving), check out this helpful tool.
-Entries must be original photos taken by the person submitting them.
+Entries must be original photos from within the Edmond area, taken by the person submitting them.

 Entries may be submitted through an online form.
 The form is currently unavailable, because submissions for this year's contest have closed.

 How is the winner selected?